ALEXANDER J. MACKILLOP

 Member of the Nova Scotia Criminal Lawyer's Association

 Hanna is from Halifax and holds a Bachelor's degree from York University, is a Juris Doctor from the Schulich School of Law at Dalhousie and now practices criminal defence and prison law.
 This practice is centered around advocating to protect her clients against the inappropriate use of state power.

 If you have been charged with a criminal offence, or are in jail or prison, you are uniquely vulnerable to the state’s power.
 Hanna understands the importance strong advocacy before the Courts to protect the rights of her clients, but also the importance of communicating with clients to ensure they understand how to navigate the labyrinth of the criminal justice system, or the correctional system.

 Individuals experiencing this vulnerability to state power require a strong advocate who will take the time to understand the situation at hand, strategize the best path forwards, and forge ahead.

 Parole board and parole board appeal division representation

 Habeas corpus applications and Institutional disciplinary hearings

-Hanna is the Executive Director of East Coast Prison Justice Society..
+Hanna is the Project Director for the East Coast Prison Justice Society.
 She is also a member of the Nova Scotia Criminal Lawyer's Association, Canadian Prison Law Association and a former Board Member for the Elizabeth Fry Society of Mainland Nova Scotia